 TUITION REMISSION AND MANDATORY FEES

 Graduate Assistants are eligible for up to 6 credits of tuition remission in the Fall, Spring, and Summer semesters.
 The tuition remission to GAs does not cover any additional hours or fees.
+Any other related costs for program enrollment such as, but not limited to, housing, food, additional credit hours within a semester, books, etc. are the full financial responsibility of the Graduate Assistant.
 If GA decides to enroll in more than 6 credit hours in a semester it will be the responsibility of the GA to cover the difference.
 GAs that are eligible to receive an athletic scholarship, may receive the scholarship in conjunction with their GA tuition remission, not to exceed tuition.
 If the combined aid exceeds tuition, one or more sources will be reduced as no refunds of institutional are permitted under any circumstance.

 If a Graduate Assistants appointment is terminated in the middle of a term, the tuition for that class will be prorated for the weeks worked as a graduate assistant.
 The GA will then be responsible for the remaining tuition for that class.

 Students appointed to a graduate assistant position are eligible to serve in that position for a maximum of up to two consecutive years and for only one graduate program offered at Limestone University.

 A Graduate Assistant's administrative activities are subject to the ethical precepts and codes of the academic profession, to the laws of the State of South Carolina regarding its employees, and to University policies governing institutional obligations.
 Violation of any of these regulations constitutes a basis for disciplinary action in accordance with procedures set forth in the University's policies.